anawwaaf/Image-Classification---Car-and-Bike-Classification/README.md

-# Image-Classification---Car-and-Bike-Classification
+# Telco Customer Churn Prediction
-Creating a deep learning model to classify car and bike images based on Convolutional Neural Network (CNN) algorithm.
+Predicting whether the customer will churn or not with Artificial Neural Network (ANN) algorithm.